 I conduct scientific modeling by mathematical and numerical analysis with research focused on high-performance methods

-for solving partial differential equations (PDEs) in the study of wave propagation for natural phenomena.
+for solving partial differential equations (PDEs) in the study of natural phenomena.

 Much of my work is motivated by the fundamental desire to construct methodologies that faithfully preserve the underlying

 physics of computational models, and seeks to identify interdisciplinary problems in science and engineering